 The ISAPI Plug-In is responsible for redirecting Internet requests to the Web Engine.
-You must have Sage 100 ERP and the Web Engine installed before setting up the ISAPI Plug-In.
-For operating system requirements for running the software, see the Supported Platform Matrix on the Support page on the Sage Customer Portal at: https://customers.sagenorthamerica.com
+You must have Sage 100 and the Web Engine installed before setting up the ISAPI Plug-In.
+For a complete list of system requirements, refer to the Supported Platform Matrix.
+To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.